STA L81: Combination of thermogravimetry and differential scanning calorimetry

 Specifications

-12 different furnaces available
+12 different ovens available

-Temperature range: -150 °C to 2400 °C
+Temperature range: -150°C to 2400°C

 22 different sensors available

-- Balance resolution: 0.01 / 0.02 / 0.1 μg
+Balance resolution: 0.01 / 0.02 / 0.1 μg

-- Sensor options: TG, TG-DTA, TG-DSC with E / K / S / B / C sensors (C = DTA only)
+Sensor options: TG, TG-DTA, TG-DSC with E- / K- / S- / B- / C-sensors (C = DTA only)

-The tungsten furnace of the STA L81 is your reliable solution for ultra-high-temperature applications up to 2400 °C. Unlike graphite, which can react with many samples at elevated temperatures, tungsten offers chemical stability even under challenging conditions.
-Ideal for sensitive materials, this furnace ensures accurate results without unwanted interactions.
-Designed for robustness and performance, it is the go-to option when high temperatures and sample compatibility matter most.
+The STA L81 tungsten furnace is the reliable solution for applications in the ultra-high temperature range up to 2400 °C. In contrast to graphite, which can react with many samples at high temperatures, tungsten offers high chemical stability even under demanding conditions.

 Recommended Equipment